jp-larose/hobgoblin/docs/app.rst

 `aliases` as stated in the TinkerPop docs: are "a map of key/value pairs that allow globally bound Graph and TraversalSource objects to be aliased to different variable names for purposes of the current request".
-Setting the aliases on the :py:class:`Goblin<goblin.app.Goblin>` object provides a default for this value to be passed on each request.
+Setting the aliases on the :py:class:`Hobgoblin<hobgoblin.app.Hobgoblin>` object provides a default for this value to be passed on each request.

 `get_hashable_id`